What Is A Caffeine Crash? Plus, 4 MD Tips To Prevent It From Happening

-Recently, one of my clients mentioned he had been feeling extreme fatigue along with irritability, especially in the afternoon.
+Recently, one of my clients mentioned he had been feeling noticeably tired and irritable, especially in the afternoon.
 "Around 3 p.m., I get drowsy, and focusing on work feels impossible," he told me during a virtual consultation.
 The opposite problem occurred at night as he struggled to fall and stay asleep.

-This client believed his problems stemmed from the increased level of stress that most of us are feeling these days.
+This client believed his problems stemmed from increased levels of stress in his personal life.
 While I agreed that likely played a part, I also identified another culprit: The massive amounts of caffeine he was drinking every morning.
-Thomas was drinking black coffee to mask underlying issues such as morning fatigue due to poor sleep.
+Thomas was drinking black coffee to mask underlying issues such as morning tiredness due to suboptimal sleep.
 Sure, the coffee was powering the early part of his day.
-But the symptoms he was experiencing in the midafternoon were what we call a caffeine crash.
+But the side effects he was experiencing in the midafternoon were what we call a caffeine crash.

 What is a caffeine crash?

-Regardless of its source, caffeine (in its most common, instant-release form) has nearly a 100% bioavailability when consumed orally, meaning that you absorb all of it into the bloodstream.
-Its effects kick in in about 45 to 60 minutes and can last three to five hours or longer if you are a slow caffeine metabolizer.
-Food can inhibit caffeine absorption by a little bit.
+Regardless of its source, caffeine (in its most common, instant-release form) has nearly a 100% bioavailability when consumed orally, meaning that you absorb all of it into the bloodstream rather quickly.
+Its full effects kick in in about 45 to 60 minutes1 and can last three to five hours (or longer, if you're a slow caffeine metabolizer).
+Food can inhibit caffeine absorption, but only by a little bit.

-A few hours after drinking moderate or high doses of caffeine, many people experience a caffeine crash.
-Side effects vary in intensity from person to person, but include dozing off during the day, feeling irritated, and not being able to concentrate—the opposite of the desired effect people are drinking caffeine for.
+A few hours after drinking moderate or high doses of instant-release caffeine, many people experience a caffeine crash.
+Side effects vary in intensity from person to person, but include dozing off during the day, feeling irritated, and not being able to concentrate—the opposite of the desired effect people are drinking caffeine for in the first place.

 For some people, a caffeine crash can also feel like you've spent the previous night bar-hopping, with side effects including gastrointestinal issues and sensitivity to light or sound.